-When you follow someone you will immediately have access to their public posts which you can view in your feed, or by tapping on their profile.
-You will appear in their Followers list but he/she won’t see your posts unless they follow you back or visit your profile (assuming you have "Follow" turned on).
+When you follow someone, you immediately have access to their public posts which you can view in your feed, or by tapping on their profile.
+You appear in their Followers list, but he/she won’t see your posts unless they follow you back or visit your profile (assuming you have "Follow" turned on).

 - Posts shared to "Close Friends" can only be seen by people you have marked as "Close Friends".